jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 - [x] Should update a contact in the address book
 - [x] Should not update a contact that does not exist
 - [x] Should not edit a contact if email or phone number already exists
+- [ ] Copilot: Should not update a contact if the new details are null or empty

 ---